ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 - <b>UI</b>: Already now, wallet teams can start UI preparations.
 You can use the v5-beta smart contract as a test smart contract, but keep in mind that it will can change.
 UI suggestion: wallets that have multi-accounts could support the new v5 smart contract as a separate account in the UI.
 Provide a “Transfer funds between your accounts” functionality.
 - <b>Beta</b>: If you build v5 functionality into public versions of your products, please mark it as “beta” and do not use the v5 contract by default, but only when explicitly enabled in the settings.
 Please observe this rule to prevent too wide distribution of the non-final beta version of the v5 smart contract.
 - <b>Release</b>: The final smart contract will be ready around June 20, after which wallets can enable v5 by default using the final smart contract.
-It will be written about here.
+It will be updated here.

 #### Preparing for Gasless Transactions